howardjing/flatmap/src/README.md

 TODO: insert diagram showing examples of `summonSquares`

 This square summoner is quite interesting.
-Unlike the triangle transmogrifier, which returns a single square, the square summoner returns a list of squares.
+Unlike the triangle transmogrifier, which returns a single square, the square summoner returns a list of three squares.
 Much more efficient!
 Here is one way we can use it:

 ```js
 const efficientSquares = [];